 Frosting

-- In stand mixer, beat butter on medium-speed until creamy.1 lb (453 g) unsalted butter
+- Place butter in the bowl of a stand mixer in a medium-sized mixing bowl.
+Use the paddle attachment or an electric mixer to beat butter on medium-speed until smooth and creamy.1 lb (453 g) unsalted butter

 - Add salt and beat again for about 20 seconds.¼ teaspoon salt